Luka Gavran: Club career

 In 2021, he was on the roster for Manhattan SC in USL League Two, but did not appear in any matches.

 In 2022, he was selected in the 2nd round (31st overall) in the 2022 MLS SuperDraft by Toronto FC.
 After attending pre-season with Toronto FC, in March 2022, he signed a professional contract with the second team, Toronto FC II, in MLS Next Pro.
 He made his debut on April 3 against FC Cincinnati 2.
 He was named MLS Next Pro Goalkeeper of the Month for July 2022.
 In August 2022, he was named as a competitor for the MLS All-Stars Skills Challenge ahead of the 2022 MLS All-Star Game.
+On June 21, 2023, he signed a short-term loan with the Toronto FC first team.
+He signed a second short term loan a few days later on June 24.

+In August 2023, he signed a contract with the Toronto FC first team for the remainder of the 2023 season, with club options for 2024 and 2025.
+His signing came via the MLS Extreme Hardship rule as Toronto had fewer than two available goalkeepers.
+He later re-joined the second team on loan for some matches.
+He made his Major League Soccer debut for the first team on September 24, 2023 in a loss against New York City FC, where he saved a penalty kick during the match.
+He recorded his first clean sheets in March 2024, posting shutouts against Charlotte FC and Atlanta United FC.
+In January 2025, he extended his contract through the 2027 season, with an option for 2028.

+International career

+In June 2025, Gavran was called up to the Canada squad for the 2025 Canadian Shield friendly tournament.